 - ¼ packed cup (60 grams) good quality chopped black olives

-- 4 tablespoons chopped capers
+- 4 tablespoons chopped capers, rinsed under cool water

 - A handful of fresh chopped herbs (I used a mix of oregano and basil)